Microsoft/IntuneDocs.tr-tr/intune/protect/conditional-access.md

 ---
-title: Microsoft Intune koşullu erişim
+title: Conditional Access with Microsoft Intune
 titleSuffix: Microsoft Intune
-description: Microsoft Intune'da kullanıcıların, cihazların ve uygulamaların şirket kaynaklarına erişmek için uymaları gereken koşulları tanımlamayı öğrenin.
+description: Learn how to define the conditions that users, devices, and apps must meet to access company resources in Microsoft Intune.
 keywords: ''
 author: brenduns
 ms.author: brenduns